microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 6. This completes the process of creating BigCommerce API account.
 This will now enable the BigCommerce IOM provider to BigCommerce and fetch orders.
 We will now switch to IOM portal and carry out of the steps there to complete rest of the configuration setup.

     > Note: At this stage, BigCommerce instance should have a sample store in place.
-In a production setting, you will be required to configure your store and load products etc. which you are selling through BigCommerce ecommerce platform.
+In a production setting, you will be required to configure your store and load products etc. which you are selling through BigCommerce E-Commerce  platform.
 Instructions for setting up store are available [here](https://support.bigcommerce.com/s/knowledge).

 ## Key Capabilities and Architecture of IOM